Ceudan/Car-Racing/README.md

 | Modified | ∈ {-0.3,0,0.3}   | = 0.1 if speed<threshold<br/> &nbsp; &nbsp; &nbsp; 0 if speed>=threshold  | = 0     |

 ### Reward Shaping
 To prevent the accumulation of poor quality experiences, we terminate episodes once a 0.1 second interval is spent on the grass and return a -100 reward.
-Since we fixed speed the learning task of our model focuses on staying on track.
+This relatively high negative reward should make the focus the model on simply staying on track (since speed is fixed).
 ## Model Architecture
 Architecture was inspired by (!
 DDQN paper).
 Though our action space is simpler, we kept original dimensions for ease of comparisons.
 ### Double Deep Q Networks